-After my daughter popped out at 8 pounds, 2 ounces, I stared at my still-protruding belly in shock, and cried when a man asked me when I was due — two weeks after I had delivered.
+After my daughter popped out at 8 pounds, 2 ounces, I stared at my still-protruding belly in shock, and cried when a man asked me when I was due—two weeks after I had delivered.
 I cried pretty often back then: news stories, Kleenex commercials, at one wrong word said by my husband.
 I spent my days at home, wishing I could get some sleep and lying to my friends who called to ask if everything was okay.
 I was exhausted, hormonal and grumpy, and I felt trapped in my house, wondering if I’d ever feel normal again.
 I knew those first weeks with baby would be hard, but I didn’t know how hard.
+Here are the top 10 challenges new moms can expect to face, and how you can get through it all in one piece.

 You’re On A Loop

 Everyone warns you that you won’t be sleeping, and they aren’t lying.
-During the first few weeks, your baby will spend his days and nights eating about every two hours — and that’s an optimistic number!
+During the first few weeks, baby will spend his days and nights eating about every two hours—and that’s an optimistic number!
 Just when you’re about to drift off to sleep for the third time that night, you’ll hear the cry of your hungry newborn waking you again.
 Imagine your alarm clock going off every few hours for five weeks straight.
 Not fun.

 You’re Sleep Deprived

 “Understand that sleep deprivation is going to be there.
-You’re going to be tired,” says Karen Deighan, MD, FACOG, chair of Obstetrics and Gynecology at Gottlieb Memorial Hospital of Loyola University Health System in Melrose Park, Illinois.
+You’re going to be tired,” Deighan says.
 And we’re not talking the kind of tired you feel when you stay up to watch the Oscars and have an 8:30 a.m. meeting the next day.
 This new type of tired may cause headaches, depression, irritability, memory problems and confusion.

 That meltdown you had while shopping for the perfect crib is nothing compared with what you’re in store for.
-“Progesterone levels drop dramatically when you drop your placenta, and new mothers are in a very low hormonal state,” says Yvette LaCoursiere, MD, MPH, assistant professor and associate residency director in the Department of Reproductive Medicine at University of California, San Diego Health Sciences, adding that the “ baby blues” — the moodiness that goes along with that hormone flux — happen in 80 percent of women.
+“Progesterone levels decrease dramatically when you drop your placenta, and new mothers are in a very low hormonal state,” LaCoursiere says, adding that the “ baby blues”—the moodiness that goes along with that hormone flux—happen in 80 percent of women.
 Add those whacked-out hormones to lack of sleep and you’ll feel pretty low.

 You Feel Alone